Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Implementation Details and Datasets

 \section{Implementation Details and Datasets}

-We use the official implementation of TransUNet\footnote{\href{https://github.com/Beckschen/TransUNet}{https://github.com/Beckschen/TransUNet}} for model training.
+We follow the official implementation of TransUNet\footnote{\href{https://github.com/Beckschen/TransUNet}{https://github.com/Beckschen/TransUNet}} for model training.
 We use the same optimizer (SGD with learning rate $0.01$, momentum $0.9$, and weight decay 1e-4).
-For the learning rate schedule, we follow the polynomial learning rate decay for the original TransUNet baseline and use a constant learning rate for \ours.
-For the Synapse dataset, we train TransUNet for 14k iterations on the training dataset and evaluate the last-iteration model on the test dataset; for the ACDC dataset, we train TransUNet for 20k iterations, validate models on the validation dataset every 500 iterations for baseline (every 560 iterations, i.e., 10 epochs for \ours), and test on the best model selected by the validation dataset.
-The total training iterations are set the same as that in vanilla TransUNet~\citep{chen2021transunet}.
+For the Synapse dataset, we train TransUNet for 150 epochs on the training dataset and evaluate the last-iteration model on the test dataset.
+For the ACDC dataset, we train TransUNet for 360 epochs in total, while validating models on the ACDC validation dataset for every 10 epochs and testing on the best model selected by the validation.
+The total number of training iterations (\ie, total number of batches) is set to be the same as that in the vanilla TransUNet~\citep{chen2021transunet} experiments.
+In particular, the results in \Cref{tab:synapse_sample_eff} are averages (and standard deviations) over $3$ arbitrary random seeds.
+The results in \Cref{tab:trim}, \Cref{tab:acdc}, and \Cref{tab:ablation} are given by the original random seed used in the TransUNet experiments.

-\paragraph{Synapse multi-organ segmentation dataset (Synapse).}The Synapse dataset\footnote{See detailed description at \href{https://www.synapse.org/\#!Synapse:syn3193805/wiki/217789}{{https://www.synapse.org/\#!Synapse:syn3193805/wiki/217789}}} is a multi-organ abdominal CT scans for medical image segmentation in the MICCAI 2015 Multi-Atlas Abdomen Labelling Challenge~\citep{chen2021transunet}.
-There are 30 volumetric CT scans with variable volume sizes $(512 \times 512 \times 85 - 512 \times 512 \times 198)$, and slice thickness ranges from $2.5$mm to $5.0$mm.
-We use the pre-processed data provided by \cite{chen2021transunet} and follow their train/test split to use 18 volumes for training and 12 volumes for testing on 8 abdominal organs---aorta, gallbladder, left kidney (L), right kidney (R), liver, pancreas, spleen, and stomach.
+\paragraph{Synapse multi-organ segmentation dataset (Synapse).}The Synapse dataset\footnote{See detailed description at \href{https://www.synapse.org/\#!Synapse:syn3193805/wiki/217789}{{https://www.synapse.org/\#!Synapse:syn3193805/wiki/217789}}} is multi-organ abdominal CT scans for medical image segmentation in the MICCAI 2015 Multi-Atlas Abdomen Labelling Challenge~\citep{chen2021transunet}.
+There are 30 cases of CT scans with variable sizes $(512 \times 512 \times 85 - 512 \times 512 \times 198)$, and slice thickness ranges from $2.5$mm to $5.0$mm.
+We use the pre-processed data provided by \cite{chen2021transunet} and follow their train/test split to use 18 cases for training and 12 cases for testing on 8 abdominal organs---aorta, gallbladder, left kidney (L), right kidney (R), liver, pancreas, spleen, and stomach.
 The abdominal organs were labeled by experience undergraduates and verified by a radiologist using MIPAV software according to the information from Synapse wiki page.